 A really common scenario within financial analysis is having to integrate currency rates across your transactional data.
 Most of the time, sales data is actually recorded regardless of the currency and the currency name or code is just placed inside a column.
 And it could be either USD, AUD, GBP, but it isn’t actually adjusted by the currency rate for you.
+You may watch the full video of this tutorial at the bottom of this blog.

 So what you have to do is integrate a whole lot of historical exchange rates, because through time, exchange rates change.
 And so depending on the day that you sold something, the exchange rate equivalent is going to be very different.
 I’m going to show how you can solve this inside of Power BI.